Cost-Aware Model Orchestration for LLM-based Systems: Abstract

 \section{Abstract}

 As modern artificial intelligence (AI) systems become more advanced and capable, they can leverage a wide range of tools and models to perform complex tasks.
-Today, the task of orchestrating these models is often performed by Large Language Models (LLMs) that rely on qualitative descriptions of models for decision-making.
-However, the descriptions provided to these LLM-based orchestrators do not reflect true model capabilities and performance characteristics, leading to suboptimal model selection, reduced accuracy, and increased energy costs.
-In this paper, we conduct an empirical analysis of LLM-based orchestration limitations and propose GUIDE, a new energy-aware model selection framework that accounts for performance–energy trade-offs by incorporating quantitative model performance characteristics in decision-making.
-Experimental results demonstrate that GUIDE increases accuracy by 0.90\%–11.92\% across various evaluated tasks, and achieves up to 54\% energy efficiency improvement, while reducing orchestrator model selection latency from 4.51 s to 7.2 ms.
+The task of orchestrating these models is increasingly performed by Large Language Models (LLMs) that rely on qualitative descriptions of models for decision-making.
+However, the descriptions provided to existing LLM-based orchestrators frequently do not reflect true model capabilities and performance characteristics, leading to suboptimal model selection, reduced task accuracy, and increased cost.
+In this paper, we conduct an empirical analysis of LLM-based orchestration limitations and propose a cost-aware model selection method that accounts for performance–cost trade-offs by incorporating quantitative model performance characteristics within decision-making.
+Initial experimental results demonstrate that our proposed method increases accuracy by 0.90\%–11.92\% across various evaluated tasks, achieves up to a 54\% energy efficiency improvement, and reduces orchestrator model selection latency from 4.51 s to 7.2 ms.